Resident Policies and Regulations

 Access

-No one other than our maintenance or management staff, agents, and/or contractors will be admitted by us into your apartment without your prior written permission.
-Office personnel are instructed not to release your apartment number or telephone number, so please provide your guests with this information.
+No one other than our maintenance or management staff, agents, and/or contractors will be admitted by us into your Apartment without your prior written permission.
+Office personnel are instructed not to release your Apartment or telephone number, so please provide your guests with this information.

-If you wish us to admit service or delivery people into your apartment when you are away, you must give us written permission in advance.
-Keep in mind that our staff members will not leave the office to accompany such people to your apartment.
+If you wish us to admit service or delivery people into your Apartment when you are away, you must give us written permission in advance.
+Remember that our staff members will not leave the office to accompany such people to your Apartment.

 Emergencies

-If you ever encounter an emergency situation day or night, always call 911 or other professional emergency personnel first.
-Then, if possible, notify the office.
+If you ever encounter an emergency, day or night, always call 911 or other professional emergency personnel first.
+Then, if possible, notify the office—maintenance emergency line at 727-275-3057.

 Keys, Locks, and Fees

-Please lock all doors, windows, and other openings, such as sliding glass doors, always.
-If you happen to find yourself on the wrong side of your locked door, you may call the office for help.
-Depending on the services provided in your community, after hours, you may need to call a locksmith.
-Your community does not offer after-hours lock-out service.
+Please always lock all doors, windows, and other openings, such as sliding glass doors.
+If you find yourself on the wrong side of your closed door, you may call the office for help.
+Depending on the services provided in your Community, you may need to call a locksmith after hours.
+Your Community does not offer after-hours lock-out service.

 Fees